 - Reduced registration fees for NAEYC-sponsored conferences and training opportunities, including the world's largest early education conference.

-- Membership in your local, state, and regional (when applicable) NAEYC Affiliate.
+- Membership in your local and state NAEYC Affiliate.

 For more information on obtaining your CDA visit the Council for Professional Recognition website.